For students

 Ready, set, analyze

-Before starting a new piece, note the tempo, time signature, key signature, dynamics, phrases, repeating patterns, terms, and questions for your teacher.
+Before starting a new piece, go through with a pencil and note the following: tempo, time signature, key signature and any changes, dynamics, phrases and sections, repeating patterns, terms, and questions for your teacher.

 #6